Meet the leaders who share knowledge at EduWeek

 Ms Jaye Richards-Hill

-Ms Jaye Richards-Hill Title: Education Programme Manager Company: Microsoft Education Team Sector/s: E-Tech & Basic Education Jaye is the Founder and Managing Director of Tablet Academy Africa, part of the global Tablet Academy organization and supports national and regional governments across Europe, the Middle East, Africa and India in transforming education in technology and device deployment programs in schools across the region.
+Ms Jaye Richards-Hill Title: Business Development Manager Company: – Microsoft World-Wide Education Team Sector/s: Tech & Basic Education Jaye is the Founder and Managing Director of Tablet Academy Africa, part of the global Tablet Academy organization and supports national and regional governments across Europe, the Middle East, Africa and India in transforming education in technology and device deployment programs in schools across the region.
 Jaye has nearly thirty years of experience in training and teaching, as a science teacher and as a learning community principal teacher involved in disseminating good practice on ICT in the classroom.
 She has worked at government level on projects, including the recent Operation Phakisa Education lab for the Office of the President in South Africa.

 Mrs Rianette Leibowitz